vitessio/website/content/en/docs/reference/vreplication/create.md

 </div>

 ###### Uses
-* Allows updating the rows in `_vt.vreplication` after MoveTables has setup the streams.
+* allows updating the rows in `_vt.vreplication` after MoveTables has setup the streams.
 For example, you can add some filters to specific tables or change the projection clause to modify the values on the target.
-This provides an easier way to create simpler Materialize workflows by first using MoveTables with auto_start false, updating the BinlogSource as required by your Materialize and then starting the workflow.
+This provides an easier way to create simpler Materialize workflows by first using MoveTables with auto_start false, updating the BinlogSource as required by your Materialize and then start the workflow.
-* Changing the `copy_state` and/or `pos` values to restart a broken MoveTables workflow from a specific point of time.
+* changing the `copy_state` and/or `pos` values to restart a broken MoveTables workflow from a specific point of time.

 #### -stop_after_copy